maydayv7/dotfiles/README.md

 > [!IMPORTANT]
 > These instructions are mainly intended for personal use

 To download the Install Media, click on the latest successsful run listed [here](../../actions/workflows/install.yml) and download the image artifact.
-Burn it to a USB using a flashing utility such as [Etcher](https://www.balena.io/etcher/)
+Burn it to a USB using a flashing utility such as [Etcher](https://www.balena.io/etcher/).
+The image supports both UEFI and legacy BIOS USB boot with Secure Boot disabled.

 > [!TIP]
 > In order to directly use the configuration, you must first create a clone of this repository and follow steps 2 to 6 from the first section, and preferably create your own install media